Robert Ashby

 Open Tuesday to Saturday, 12-5pm

-1. Shut In, Shut Out – The Gates of Prosperity
+1. Shut In, Shut Out

-The first series, Shut In, Shut Out, subtitled The Gates of Prosperity, confronts viewers with the stark inequalities of modern life.
+The main series in the exhibition confronts viewers with the stark inequalities of modern life.
 Through his lens, Robert captures the boundaries between privilege and the underclass, exploring our contemporary aspirations with precision and subtlety.
-These images do not lecture; they pose questions.
+These images of the security gates on expensive property do not lecture; they pose questions.
 How do our spaces, our possessions, and our opportunities shape the lives of some while excluding others?
+The photographs are strongly complemented by the stanzas of the poem "How to make an underclass", by local poet and broadcaster Henry Normal, in Robert's artists book "Shut In, Shut Out", described by Fergus Heron, Senior Lecturer in Photography at Brighton University as "...a beautifully made and thought provoking piece of work".

-3. Greenfelt Tower – A Disturbing Counterpoint
+3. Grenfell Tower – A Disturbing Counterpoint

 Support the artist